onovytskyi/project_renderman_sources/content/general/_index.md

 # General

-All general stuff that can be useful even outside rendering.
+Common things that can be usable even outside of the rendering world.

-Still most of the info have rendering in mind.
+Still can contain render-specific context.